 I could also see Henry grabbing his hair.

-“Well, Henry seems to lose his focus when he’s out spending time with you,” said Trina.
+“Well, Henry seems to lose his focus when he’s spending time with you,” said Trina.

-I also see how Trina’s eyes began to roll.
-However she tried hard to cover it.
+I also see how Trina’s eyes roll.
+However, she tried hard to cover it.

 “Well, I am only saying what I see, Henry.”
 Man, she sounded just like Miranda.